 attention to detail.

-- Ability to communicate effectively with individuals from
+- Ability to communicate effectively verbally and in writing with

 - Ability to work both independently and collaboratively in a